GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sackman, Erickson, and Grant were measuring performance of a group of experienced programmers.
-Within just this group the ratios between the best and worst performances averaged about 10:1 on productivity measurements and an amazing 5:1 on program speed and space measurements!
+> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
 >
-> ~ *Fred Brooks*
+> ~ *Laurence J. Peter*

 ---
 ## 🏎 Quick Facts